Last updated: February 22, 2023.

 Yes, portable air conditioners are quieter than wall units.

-The quietest wall mounted unit in the study is a whopping 12 dB louder than the quietest portable unit.
+The quietest wall AC in the study is 8 dB louder than the quietest portable unit.

 The noise level of portable air conditioners is an important consideration for many people.

 I hope that you found the combination of noise level results and energy efficiency insights useful.

 This combination is intended to help you stay cool in a manner that both limits noise pollution and keeps your electricity bills and carbon footprint low.

 If you’re looking to make more significant savings on your electricity bill, don’t miss this 6 Quick Wins Cheat Sheet:

 Choosing to go with a window or portable air conditioner is simple, when you have the data.
 Window vs portable AC – which is best?
 Find out here, based on data from comprehensive studies.

 How much does it cost to run a portable air conditioner?
 Find out here.
 Also, get running costs of the lowest wattage & most efficient units.
 Plus, use this calculator to see your own specific costs.

 How many amps does a portable air conditioner use?
 Find out here.
 Plus, get low amp portable AC details, see which unit has the lowest amp draw & see the amperage of the most efficient units.